xpl/wyg/README.md

 ### Media lifecycle

-All incoming URLs that are pasted from clipboard go through media type parsing facility (`parseMedia`).
+All incoming URLs that are pasted from clipboard go through `parseMedia` facility.
 This function converts URLs to abstract media definitions in JSON format.
 Those definitions, when serialized, can be easily stored/interpreted by external applications (e.g. template engines, when rendering to static HTML at server side).

 Example: